dasch-swiss/dsp-api/docs/src/paradox/02-knora-ontologies/knora-base.md

 #### Querying Standoff in SPARQL

-A future version of the Knora API server will provide an API for querying standoff markup.
+A future version of Knora will provide an API for querying standoff markup.
 In the meantime, it is possible to query it directly in SPARQL.
 For example, here is a SPARQL query (using RDFS inference) that finds all the text values texts that have a standoff